mugenen/always/README.md

-# Nitrix - Run a NodeJS process Forever
+# Nitrix - Run a NodeJS process Forever.
+Restart on File changes, crashes and log all streams.

 ### Installation